Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Summary and Conclusion

-The investigation into cosmological density perturbations in a flat \textsc{flrw} universe reveals that if a nonrelativistic monatomic perfect gas with three degrees of freedom accurately represents the cosmic fluid in our universe following the decoupling of matter and radiation, then a perturbation theory based on general relativity provides an explanation for the origin of the first structures in the universe that does not rely on \textsc{cdm}.
-In contrast, the theory considers the local nonadiabatic random pressure fluctuations that emerged during the turbulent transition to the era that followed the decoupling of matter and radiation.
-Subsequent observations with the James Webb Space Telescope are expected to yield novel insights into the conditions that ensued immediately after the decoupling of radiation and matter, as well as the formation of the earliest structures in the universe.
+Investigating cosmological density perturbations in a flat \textsc{flrw} universe reveals that if a nonrelativistic, monatomic, perfect gas with three degrees of freedom accurately represents the cosmological fluid in our universe after matter and radiation decoupled, then a perturbation theory based on general relativity can explain the origin of the first structures in the universe without relying on \textsc{cdm}.
+Subsequent observations with the \textsc{jwst}, launched on Christmas Day $2021$, are expected to yield novel insights into the conditions that ensued immediately after the decoupling of radiation and matter, as well as the formation of the earliest structures in the universe.
+These observations will help us determine if general relativity accurately describes the formation of the first structures in the universe.

 \begin{appendix}